IceHe/lib/snips/markdown/markdown-style-guide.md

 -   item 3
 ```

-_Rationale : it is hard to tell where multi-line list items start and end without empty lines._
+_Rationale: it is hard to tell where multi-line list items start and end without empty lines._

 ##### Empty Lines Around Lists